Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Properties of M o bius domain wall fermions in periodic boundary condition

-The coefficients $(w_j,a_5)$ and the MDWF parameters $(b_j, c_j)$ have the following relation;
+The coefficients $(w_j,a_5)$ have the following relation to the MDWF parameters $(b_j, c_j)$:

-This is one of the parameter choice as the normalization of ${\cal H}_W$ can be absorbed in the definition of $w_j$.
-To be specific we employ the following parameterization for the Shamir kernel and the overlap kernel;
+This is one of the parameter choice, as the normalization of ${\cal H}_W$ can be absorbed into the definition of $w_j$.
+To be specific, we employ the following parametrizations for the Shamir and overlap kernels:

-for the Shamir kernel, and
+for the Shamir kernel and

 for the overlap kernel.
 We investigate these two kernels throughout the paper.